djalbat/occam-open-cli/README.md

 ### Ordering

 Because of the above, patch numbers are irrelevant.
-Given V=(M,m,.) and V'=(M',m',.), we define the binary relation ⩽ by the following rule:
+Given V=(M,m,.) and V'=(M',m',.), a partial ordering ⩽ can be defined by the following rule:

-* if V⩽V' then M&lt;M' or M=M' and m⩽m'
+* if V⩽V' then either M&lt;M' or M=M' and m⩽m'

-It is easy to check that this is a partial ordering.

 ### Signatures